LLNL/scr/doc/rst/users/overview.rst

 SCR defines default failure and storage groups, and if needed, additional groups can be defined in configuration files (see :ref:`sec-descriptors`).
-Given this knowledge of failure and storage groups, the SCR library implements four redundancy schemes which trade off performance, storage space, and reliability:
+Given definitions of failure and storage groups, the SCR library implements four redundancy schemes which trade off performance, storage space, and reliability:

-* :code:`Single` - each dataset file is written to storage accessible to the local process
+* :code:`Single` - Each dataset file is written to storage accessible to the local process.
-* :code:`Partner` - each dataset file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to a partner process from another failure group
+* :code:`Partner` - Each dataset file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to a partner process from another failure group.
-* :code:`XOR` - each dataset file is written to storage accessible to the local process, XOR parity data are computed from dataset files of a set of processes from different failure groups, and the parity data are stored among the set
+* :code:`XOR` - Each dataset file is written to storage accessible to the local process, XOR parity data are computed from dataset files of a set of processes from different failure groups, and the parity data are stored among the set.
-* :code:`RS` - each dataset file is written to storage accessible to the local process, and Reed-Solomon encoding data are computed from dataset files of a set of processes from different failure groups, and the encoding data are stored among the set
+* :code:`RS` - Each dataset file is written to storage accessible to the local process, and Reed-Solomon encoding data are computed from dataset files of a set of processes from different failure groups, and the encoding data are stored among the set.

 With :code:`Single`, SCR writes each dataset file in storage accessible to the local process.
 It requires sufficient space to store the maximum dataset file size.